asid61/Anand_FRC/README.md

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

-# PYR FAQ
-This repository contains the code used for the PYR series.
-Below is a FAQ containined many commonly-asked questions for programming robots.
 ## Open-loop commands
 This section goes over many of the common open-loop configurations found on FRC robots.
 Note that is Talon.xxx or Victor.xxx is used, the configuration can be used with either motor controller unless otherwise specified.